tmfrank/eclogues/README.md

 Clean up a terminated job.

 ### POST `/jobs`
-Post a task spec of the form:
+Post a job spec of the form:

 ```
 {